HSGM/Springboard/project2/.ipynb_checkpoints/Room_Recognition_Report-checkpoint.md

 4. XGBOOST

-Testing the Models:
+### Testing the Models:
 The fine tuned models using the training data was next evaluated using the test images.
 The Evaluation Metrics and the confusion matrix for each of the above fits are given below.
+Also reported are the same metrics obtained with the training data.
+A large difference between model performance between test and train data would indicate overfitting.

-#### Evaluation Metrics
+#### Evaluation Metrics for Test Images

 ![logistic](logistic.png)